Dashboards

 Net Cash Farm Income

-Net Cash Farm Income is a primary measure of the farm profitability.
+The USDA provides data on Net Cash Farm Income, which is a primary measure of the farm profitability.
 It is calculated as gross cash income minus total cash expenses.
 Gross cash income includes cash receipts from crop and livestock sales, government payments, and other farm-related income.
 Cash expenses include operating costs like seed, fertilizer, feed, fuel, hired labor, and interest on debt.

 Commodity Sales

-Commodity sales are commonly reported in the Census of Agriculture as the Market Value of Agricultural Products Sold.
-It represents the gross market value before taxes and production expenses of all agricultural products sold or removed from the place in the survey year.
+Total commodity sales are commonly reported in the USDA Census of Agriculture as the Market Value of Agricultural Products Sold.
+It represents the gross market value before taxes and production expenses of all agricultural products sold or removed from the place in the census year.
 It excludes the value of items consumed on the farm and any government payments received.

 Farm Labor